Make-School-Courses/FEW-2.3-Single-Page-Web-Applications/Assignments/Assignment-02.md

 3. The cart should display items added to the cart.
 If the same item is added more than once it should show the count.
 For example: Flexidy x 3
 4. Show the price of the item in the cart.
 5. Show the total of all items in the cart at the bottom of the cart component.

-**Stretch Challenges** - These are challenges you can try to further practicw with map, filter, and reduce.

-- Display the

 ## Some Visuals